 Our first pulmonology product candidate is 4D-710 for cystic fibrosis lung disease.
 This product candidate has completed non-GLP dose-ranging and GLP toxicology and biodistribution studies in primates by aerosol delivery.
 No notable adverse effects were reported, and widespread biodistribution and transgene expression were observed throughout all lung segments tested in all NHPs.
-We are currently enrolling a Phase 1/2 clinical trial in patients with cystic fibrosis.
+We are currently enrolling the AEROW Phase 1/2 clinical trial in patients with cystic fibrosis ("CF").

-Our second pulmonology product candidate is 4D-725 for alpha-1 antitrypsin deficiency lung disease, currently in preclinical development.
+Our second pulmonology product candidate is 4D-725 for alpha-1 antitrypsin deficiency lung disease; 4D-725 is currently in preclinical development.